Coscinodon lawianus: Distribution

 C. lawianus has been found on nunataks as far south as the Tottan Hills of Queen Maud Land.

 Although relatively rare, C. lawianus is spread across much of East Antarctica, where it is present on nunataks and Antarctic oases.
 It is found in Queen Maud Land, Mac.
 Robertson Land and portions of coastal Enderby Land and Princess Elizabeth Land.
 It was initially attested only in the northern portion of the Prince Charles Mountains, but specimens collected during an early 2000s biological expedition extended its range to the Mawson Escarpment in the southern portion of the range.
 The southernmost known colonies have been found at the Tottan Hills of Queen Maud Land, at a latitude of 75 degrees south.
 It is one of two species of moss endemic to (only found in) continental Antarctica, alongside Bryum bharatiense; this is out of a total of twenty-three moss species found in continental Antarctica.
 Eleven species of moss are endemic to the Antarctic overall, including the Antarctic islands, out of 130 species attested in this region.
-It is grows at elevations as low as 20–30 m in coastal Enderby Land and Mac.
+It grows at elevations as low as 20–30 m in coastal Enderby Land and Mac.
 Robertson Land, but has been found as high as 1650–2160 m above sea level in the Tottan Hills.

 C. lawianus is likely a remnant of the diverse Antarctic flora of the Paleogene, when the climate was relatively warm.
 This ecosystem was destroyed by rampant cooling and glaciation on the continent during the Neogene, leaving the moss isolated on the rocky outcrops and nunataks.
 An Arctic species in the same genus, C. hartzii, shares a similar distribution to C. lawianus on the opposite hemisphere, colonizing small, scattered regions of Greenland and the High Arctic.